 If you wish to submit a proposal to be presented at the 2023 Annual Meeting of Stockholders but which will not be included in the Company's proxy materials, your proposal must be submitted in writing and in conformance with our by-laws to Synchronoss Technologies, Inc., 200 Crossing Boulevard, Third Floor, Bridgewater, New Jersey 08807, Attn: Secretary, no later than the close of business on the 45th day prior to the first anniversary of the date this Proxy Statement is released to stockholders (March 14, 2023), nor earlier than the close of business on the 75th day prior to the first anniversary of the date this Proxy Statement is released to stockholders (February 12, 2023).
-In the event that the date of the 2023 Annual Meeting of Stockholders is changed by more than 30 days from the first anniversary of this Annual Meeting, then notice must be delivered not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
+In the event that the date of the 2023 Annual Meeting of Stockholders is changed by more than 30 days from the first anniversary of this Annual Meeting, then notice must be delivered not later than the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.